rapid7/insightconnect-plugins/plugins/domaintools/help.md

 ## Troubleshooting

-*There is no troubleshooting for this plugin.*
+There is no troubleshooting for this Plugin

 # Version History

+* 2.0.1 - SDK Bump | bumping version of anyio used in requirements
 * 2.0.0 - Update `DomainTools` to `1.0.1` | Update to latest SDK version | Fix import issues on all actions | Change `Days Back` input of `Name Server Monitor` to type `int` | Remove `Query` input from `Reverse IP WHOIS` | Add `Server` to `WHOIS History` output `Response` | Add `Reasons` to `Reputation` output `Response` | Change `Meta` to type `List` for `Domain Profile` output `Response`
 * 1.0.1 - New spec and help.md format for the Extension Library
 * 1.0.0 - Update to v2 Python plugin architecture | Support web server mode | Update to new credential types | Bug fix logging credentials